tanishiking/bazel-presentation/slides.md

 <!--
 Ok let's build lib with Bazel
+in Bazel we write BUILD file to let Bazel know how to build

-`src/main/scala/lib/BUILD` looks like this, take a look one by one In the topline, we import `scala_library` from `rules_scala` `scala_library` is something called build `rule` in Bazel, and we describe what to build using these build rules.
+In the topline, we import `scala_library` from `rules_scala` `scala_library` is something called build `rule` in Bazel, and we declare the build using this rule. and declared instance of rule is called target

-Next, we define an instance of build rule, and it's called target.
-So the `scala_library` function is a rule, and it's instance is `target`.

 `scala_library` is a build rule to build a library jar file for Scala The required attributes are `name` and `srcs`

 - name attribute defines the name of the target.
-- srcs attribute defines, which scala sources to build
+- srcs attribute defines, which scala sources to build -->

-the full documentation is available here
--->

 ---